Cyber Breaches Survey Lessons for M365

 - Monthly: device compliance drift, patching evidence, policy exceptions, incident lessons learned.

-It is less dramatic than a transformation programme, but it usually works better.
+It is less dramatic than a long consultancy programme, but it usually works better.

 What not to take from the survey